SimranVirk/dynamicRiskAwareSearch/README.md

 # dynamic_rags

-This is an efficient replanning version of the risk aware graph (RAGS) algorithm in the paper by Chung et al. https://journals.sagepub.com/doi/10.1177/0278364918781009

-I've implemented d-RAGS which is able to efficiently replan upon receiving edge weight updates.
-Here is my poster briefly explaining how this works - .
-I will attach a link to my poster with a complete description of the algorithm soon.
+d-RAGS is an efficient replanning version of the risk aware graph (RAGS) algorithm in the [paper by Chung et al.]( https://journals.sagepub.com/doi/10.1177/0278364918781009).
+Here is my poster briefly explaining how this works - [link to poster](https://docs.google.com/presentation/d/1aXctcioaOnPRl-dboFBwhloqfJt6D5Mfge8cmZ_7TS4/edit?usp=sharing) .
+I will attach a link to my paper with a complete description of the algorithm soon.

 To run, install the requirements from requirements.txt and run main.py